eclipse-theia/generator-theia-extension/templates/README.md

 ## Developing with the Electron example

-Start watching of <%= params.extensionName %>.
+Start watching all packages, including `electron-app`, of your application with

+    yarn watch

+*or* watch only specific packages with

     cd <%= params.extensionPath %>
     yarn watch

-Start watching of the electron example.
+and the Electron example.

-    yarn rebuild:electron
     cd electron-app
     yarn watch

+In a new terminal, rebuild the Electron example.

+    yarn rebuild:electron

 Launch `Start Electron Backend` configuration from VS code.